-In both S-BGP and soBGP, a public key certificate is issued to each BGP speaker, while psBGP uses one common public key certificate for all speakers within one AS.
-Thus, psBGP requires fewer BGP speaker certificates (albeit requiring secure distribution of a common private key to all speakers in an AS).
+In S-BGP, a public key certificate is issued to each BGP speaker, while both soBGP and psBGP use one common public key certificate for all speakers within one AS.
+Thus, soBGP and psBGP require fewer BGP speaker certificates (albeit requiring secure distribution of a common private key to all speakers in an AS).